Nigel Mawer QPM

 Nigel Mawer QPM joined the WPBSA board of Directors in July 2011.
 He is the current Vice Chairman and deals with all integrity issues.

 In 2015 Nigel set up and became the Chair of World Disability Billiards and Snooker (WDBS), a subsidiary body of the WPBSA.
-He is the Chair of World Ladies Billiards and Snooker (WLBS).
-He is the Vice President of the World Snooker Federation (WSF).
+He is also the Chair of World Women’s Snooker (WWS) and since 2017 the Vice President of the World Snooker Federation (WSF).

 As well as his involvement in snooker he is the Chair of the Darts Regulation Authority and is the independent regulator of professional darts.
 He works as a freelance specialist advisor in the areas of sport regulation, integrity in sport and anti-corruption.
 He works with all the main sports on sports integrity and sits on the Sports Betting Integrity Forum and Sports Betting Group in the UK.